Prenuptial Agreements In Oregon

 Should I Draft My Own Prenuptial Agreement?

-Only if you aren’t worried about whether it is valid and enforced if you get divorced.
+The short answer is no. Only draft your own prenuptial agreement if you aren’t worried about whether it is valid and enforced if you get divorced.
 It is at the very least worth a consultation to ensure you are protected.